Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Frequency and repetition

 Puppies learn through repetition.
-Your puppy will not know how to walk on a leash, sit or lie down the first time you ask.
-It takes patience and repetition to imprint those skills in their brain.
-Short and frequent training/play sessions benefit young puppies the most.
+Your puppy will not know how to walk on a lead, sit or lie down the first time you ask.
+It takes patience and frequency for them to remember these skills.
+Implementing short and frequent training/play sessions will benefit young puppies the most.

 Three Welsh Pembroke Corgi puppies in the grass in the garden

-• Reward good behavior—with praise, affection and treats
+• Reward good behavior— praise, affection, and treats

 • Keep training sessions short and frequent.
 Puppies have short attention spans